Accessibility

 Absolute units (such as in, cm, mm, pt, and pc) because these are intended for print media.
 Instead, use relative units (such as ems, percentages, or larger), or do not use units and let the agent use the default units.
 This lets the user to zoom and enlarge the content and provide proper wrapping and formatting.

-See W3C School's CSS Introduction for an in depth discussion of CSS.
+See MDN's CSS: Cascading Style Sheets for an in depth discussion of CSS.

 Accessibility validation tools